cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - https://github.com/dotnet/efcore/issues/14561 - Too many db operations and Spatialite crashes taking down entire program - in debug crashes the process with no information!

 ## Notes

+10/17/2020

+I had decided previously not to integrate AmazonS3 functionality directly into the app - still reasonable, BeyondCompare has been easy to use but it occurred to me that it would be simple to keep a log of files that are written to potentially use as a list of files to sync.
+Created Methods in the FileManagement class that do both the file operation and write to the log table.

 10/16/2020